Resident Evil 7: Biohazard: Downloadable content

+On December 12, 2017, Capcom released five DLC packs for $0.49 each (or $1.49 for all five in a bundle), each containing a special coin that granted a buff while in the inventory, such as enhanced damage, reload time, or health.
+Purchasing any of the coins would also unlock the "Madhouse" difficulty option from the start.
+Later, on December 14, 2017, Capcom released two new post-game scenarios: Not A Hero, which was delayed from its Q2 2017 release date, has the player control Chris Redfield as he and Blue Umbrella attempt to find Lucas and bring him to justice, and End of Zoe, released for $14.99, where the player controls Joe Baker as he tries to save Zoe from a calcified state brought on by Eveline as punishment for helping Ethan and Mia escape.
+While End of Zoe was developed by Capcom, development duties for Not a Hero were outsourced to HexaDrive.

+The Season Pass, released on launch, contains both volumes of Banned Footage, End of Zoe, and the Recovery Kit – it was included with the Gold Edition of the game.

 Reception

 Pre-release

 Due to its first-person presentation, the game has drawn comparisons to Konami's cancelled Silent Hills game and its P.T. demo.
 Capcom responded to this by pointing out that Resident Evil 7 was in development long before the reveal of P.T., and dispelled any rumors about staff of P.T. having been hired to work on the game.
 Shacknews noted that Beginning Hour had several similarities with Sweet Home (1989), the Capcom horror game that inspired the original Resident Evil (1996).
 These similarities to Sweet Home include the plot of a film crew going to an abandoned house, a paranormal female presence in the house, and a tragic tale involving a family that once lived there.
 Eurogamer found the element of survival horror in Lantern reminiscent of Alien: Isolation.
 Resident Evil 7 was well-received for the dissimilarity to its polarizing predecessor, in particular the change from action-oriented combat and effects to an approach more grounded in horror.